MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/overview.md

 ---
 title: Extend Teams apps across Microsoft 365 (preview)
-description: In this learning path, you'll learn how to extend your Teams app experiences to other high-usage areas of Microsoft 365. ms.date: 05/24/2022 ms.topic: overview ms.custom: m365apps
+description: Learn how to build and update your Teams app experiences to other high-usage areas of Microsoft 365. ms.date: 05/24/2022 ms.topic: overview ms.custom: m365apps